Where wildlife is up against the wall

 There is copious evidence that suggests Trump’s wall would damage borderlands ecosystems.
 One 2011 study found that some native species in California have already lost up to 75 percent of their range to border fences.
 An Arizona camera-trap study found that border infrastructure impeded the transit of cougars and coatis, but failed to affect the movements of human beings.
 Journalists have reported watching bison trample fences to reach food and water.
 A recent global review reported that barriers “curtail animals’ mobility, fragment populations and cause direct mortality.”

-All told, a U.S. Fish and Wildlife Service analysis suggests that President Trump’s wall could affect more than 100 threatened or endangered species.
+All told, an analysis conducted by Outside Magazine using a U.S. Fish and Wildlife Service planning tool suggests that President Trump’s wall could affect more than 100 threatened or endangered species.
 Might the Endangered Species Act, America’s toothiest environmental law, pose a stumbling block to this grandiose project?
 Section 7 of the ESA requires federal agencies to consult with Fish and Wildlife on projects that could jeopardize endangered species or destroy critical habitat.
 Yet a 2015 analysis found that Section 7 consultations hadn’t stopped or extensively altered a single project since 2008.
 The act won’t dent Trump’s wall, especially since the Department of Homeland Security has waived the law to expand border fences in the past.

 At times, bemoaning Donald Trump’s harm to wildlife can feel a bit like complaining about the Titanic’s house band.
 His presidency is bringing near-daily affronts to his fellow Homo sapiens.
 He’s signed executive orders that will impair the health of women, ban certain refugees, and jeopardize Americans’ retirement money.
 Heck, the wall isn’t even his worst insult to animals: His vows to withdraw from international climate treaties stand to doom more species, by accelerating global warming, than any barrier ever could.